Laura Kunz 1924 - 2020 - Obituary

 In 2012 Melba and Laura move to Idaho to live with their families and in October of 2015 Laura moved to Homestead Assisted Living.
 She remained there for the last three years in remarkably good physical and mental health until a fall five weeks ago.
 Laura made good friends everywhere she went.
 One of her good friends from Homestead said of her "Laura had an impact on everyone she met who took the time to know her".

-Laura is survived by her children Susan (Richard) Dunn of Middleton, Linda (Brent) Robson of Tetonia, Mark of Murphy's, CA, and Kyle (Shari) of Sun Valley, 16 grandchildren, 26 great grandchildren, one great grandchild, and one sister, Lola Ruth Anderson of North Logan, Utah.
+Laura is survived by her children Susan (Richard) Dunn of Middleton, Linda (Brent) Robson of Tetonia, Mark of Murphy's, CA, and Kyle (Shari) of Sun Valley, 16 grandchildren, 26 great grandchildren, one great grandchild, a sister, Lola Ruth Anderson of North Logan, Utah, and a sister-in-law, Lola Wilcock of Seattle, WA.

 A graveside service will be held at the Bern Cemetery, Bern, ID on Wednesday, September 2 at 12:00 p.m.
 We suggest that those attending bring chairs or blankets to be seated on during the services.